EntireTwix/Matrix/README.md

 # Matrix
-a collection of header only zero cost matrix implementations for **C++20**
+A collection of header only zero cost matrix implementations for **C++20**

 Zero cost meaning the matrix abstraction provides programmatic utility without differing in performance from a hand written array manipulation.

-a nice side effect of making operations very generic is any matrix implementation can interact with any other, you can use `stack` based matrices when size is known, recieving the performance advantages, and have them interact with `heap` based matrices with no consequence
+A nice side effect of making operations very generic is any matrix implementation can interact with any other, you can use `stack` based matrices when size is known, recieving the performance advantages, and have them interact with `heap` based matrices with no consequence

 `cmat.hpp` and anything that utilizes it, requires **C++20**.
-However the actual matrix implementations `smat.hpp` and `hmat.hpp` for example do not, additionally there are **non-C++20** variants for the standard operations.
+However, the actual matrix implementations `smat.hpp` and `hmat.hpp` for example do not, additionally there are **non-C++20** variants for the standard operations.

 ## Usage

-#### Not Using Cuda
-add to include path
+Add to include path
 ```cmake
 target_include_directories(${PROJECT_NAME} PUBLIC Matrix)
 ```
-as this is header only, simply include the implementation(s) of your choice
+As this is header only, simply include the implementation(s) of your choice
 ```cpp
 #include "hmat.hpp"
 ```